 - J. All ESF-2 personnel will be trained on the principles of the National Incident Management System (NIMS) and integrate those principles into all ESF-2 planning and response operations. - IV.
-ESF ACTIONS Operations necessary for the performance of this function include, but are not limited to: - A. Preparedness/Mitigation - 1.
+ESF ACTIONS Operations necessary for the performance of this function include, but are not limited to: - A. Preparedness - 1.
 Develop procedures to implement this ESF including alerting of communications staff. - 2.
 Ensure day-to-day and disaster response interoperability of communication among county and mutual aid emergency services responders within the county. - 3.
 Identify public and private communications facilities, equipment, and personnel located throughout South Carolina including emergency communications vehicles or mobile command posts. - 4.
 Identify actual and planned actions of commercial and private telecommunications companies to restore services. - 5.
 Coordinate the acquisition and deployment of communications equipment, personnel, and resources to establish temporary communications capabilities. - 6.
 Develop and coordinate frequency management plans, including military, talk groups, and trunked radio for use in disaster areas. - 7.
 Assist as required in developing and conducting communications training. - 8.
 The emergency communications staff will participate in local exercises as available. - 9.
 Review requirements for additional equipment, supplies and resources and take responsive action as needed. - 10.
 Develop emergency measures to protect radio equipment from the elements of natural or man-made disasters. - 11.
+This ESF will be updated and maintained according to federal guidelines. - B. Mitigation - 1.
+Support and plan for mitigation measures specific to ESF-2. - 2.
+Support requests and directives from the County Administrator, Governor and/or FEMA concerning mitigation activities. - 3.
+Document matters that may be needed for inclusion in agency or state/federal briefings, situation reports and action plans. - 4.
+Develop agency specific plans and procedures that reduce the loss of life and property by minimizing the impact of disasters both pre-impact and post-impact. - 5.
+Reference the Lowcountry Natural Hazard Mitigation Plan for additional information. - C. Response - 1.
+When alerted by appropriate authority, the ESF-2 Supervisor will notify the emergency communications staff.

-This ESF will be updated and maintained according to federal guidelines. - B. Response - 1.
-When alerted by appropriate authority, the ESF-2 Supervisor will notify the emergency communications staff. - 2.
-Conduct communications needs assessment (to include determining status of all communications systems), prioritize requirements, and make recommendations to deploy equipment and personnel to affected area, as required. - 3.
+- 2. Conduct communications needs assessment (to include determining status of all communications systems), prioritize requirements, and make recommendations to deploy equipment and personnel to affected area, as required. - 3.
 Identify actual actions of commercial telecommunications companies to restore services. - 4.
 Assist the Warning Point in alerting other emergency staff as necessary. - 5.
 Activate all emergency communications systems. - 6.
-Establish communications between EOC official, shelters that are opened, and municipalities using radio nets and net controllers.

-- Notify State EMD of EOC communications activation and operational readiness status through the Regional Emergency Manager or the State Warning Point. - 8.
-Maintain labor, equipment and materials forms used for possible reimbursement, if authorized. - C. Recovery - 1.
+Establish communications between EOC officials, shelters that are opened, and municipalities using radio nets and net controllers. - 7.
+Notify State EMD of EOC communications activation and operational readiness status through the Regional Emergency Manager or the State Warning Point. - 8.
+Maintain labor, equipment and materials forms used for possible reimbursement, if authorized. - D. Recovery - 1.
 Emergency communication systems will function until normal communications have been restored.
 Communications may be expanded through utilization of commercial systems.
 Maintain records for labor, materials, and equipment utilized for federal reimbursement along with providing after-action reports, SITREPs, and other reports as required. - 2.
 Arrange for alternative communication systems to replace systems that are inoperative due to damage from disasters. - 3.
 Assess the need for and obtain telecommunications industry support as needed. - 4.
-Ensure ESF-2 team members or their agencies maintain appropriate records of costs incurred during the event. - D. Mitigation - 1.
-Support and plan for mitigation measures. - 2.
-Support requests and directives resulting from the Governor and/or FEMA concerning mitigation and/or re-development activities. - 3.
-Document matters that may be needed for inclusion in agency or state/federal briefings, situation reports and action plans.
+Ensure ESF-2 team members or their agencies maintain appropriate records of costs incurred during the event.